top of page

 ~~ THE MEANING OF AKIWENZII ~~

-Now, let’s have a closer look at the word akiwenzii, and the role akiwenziiyag (old men) traditionally play within Ojibwe Anishinaabe society.
+Let's take a closer look at the term akiwenzii and the traditional role that akiwenziihyag (elderly men) play in Ojibwe Anishinaabe society.

-The Ojibwe Anishinaabe word for an elder man is Akiwenzii or Akiwenziinzh; ᐊᑭᐌᓐᓰ᙮ in Ojibwe syllabics.
-According to some sources its literal meaning is "long dweller on the earth."
-Aki means earth, land, our planet; wenzii, according to these sources, means a long journey or a long time.
+The Ojibwe Anishinaabe term for an elder man is Akiwenzii or Akiwenziinzh, written as ᐊᑭᐌᓐᓰ᙮ in Ojibwe syllabics.
+(The n in akiwenzii or akiwenziinzh carries a soft nasal sound.)
+According to certain sources, its literal translation is "long dweller on the earth."
+Aki refers to earth, land, or our planet, while wenzii(nzh), according to these sources, signifies a long journey or a long time.

 Ojibwe author James Vukelich Kaagegaabaw, a descendant of Mikinaakwajiwing/Turtle Mountain, explains the word as follows: Aki means Earth, Land, Our Planet; wenzii is derived from wenjii, which means "from a certain place."
 A metaphorical translation of akiwenzii could therefore be "Comes from the Earth, of the Earth, and returning to the Earth."
 It is a reference to a man, advanced in age, acknowledging an inevitable appointment, to return to the Earth.
 In other words, he is a caretaker of our Mother, the Earth.